Mercedes sues in dispute with artists over Detroit murals

-Mercedes-Benz USA is asking a judge to protect it from legal action over its use of images of murals in Detroit in social media posts.
+Mercedes-Benz USA is asking a judge to protect it from legal action over its use of images of Detroit outdoor murals in social media posts.

 The company says four artists threatened to file a lawsuit after their works appeared last year in Instagram posts about the G 500 Series truck.
 Mercedes-Benz removed the posts, although it insists it didn't infringe on copyrights and was entitled to fair use of the murals.